cutright/DVH-Analytics-Bokeh/install_notes.md

 If you are familiar with PostgreSQL and have access to a PostgreSQL DB, you simply need to fill in the login information in dvh/preferences/sql_connection.cnf.

-If you need PostgreSQL, here are some options for each OS
+If you need PostgreSQL, here are some options for each OS.

 #### Mac OS:
 Simply download the PostgreSQL app: http://postgresapp.com/